JosephEoff/josepheoff.github.io/_posts/2020-08-24-oldproject1.md

 |-------|
 |![New fan](/assets/2020-08-24-oldproject1/newfan.jpg)|

-As I sit here trying to recall a long finished project from a long forgotten day, I can't help but wonder what my nephew will remember of the hot summer day when he hung a pair of fans in his grandmother's house - and what event in his own life may cause him to think back on it someday.
+As I sit here trying to recall the details of a long finished project from a long forgotten day, I can't help but wonder what my nephew will remember of the hot summer day when he hung a pair of fans in his grandmother's house - and what event in his own life may cause him to think back on it someday.